 --Daddy B. Nice

-About Sweet Angel (New Album Alert!)
+About Sweet Angel (New CD Review!)

 Clifetta Dobbins (her married, not maiden, name), also known as Sweet Angel, was born in Memphis, Tennessee in 1964.
 She worked in real estate and banking until she met Mac "Mike" Dobbins, a Memphis musician, businessman and club-owner who became her husband and manager.